Set up Protect

 Tip

-• When creating the connection, in the Connection provider field, select AWS connection.
+• When adding the capability, in the Connection field, select the AWS connection created in step 2.

 Tip